nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 conda activate <conda env name>`
 ```

 Now, your command prompt starts with `(<conda env name>)`.
-If you named your new environment 'potato' it would look like this:
+If you named your new environment "potato" it would look like this:

 ```
 (potato) $